Last updated on : 02 Jul, 2025

 Pelvic tilts involve tilting the pelvis forward and backwards to engage the pelvic floor muscles.
 To perform pelvic tilts:

-It gradually increases the time between bathroom visits, allowing your bladder to stretch gradually and become more accustomed to holding urine for extended periods.
+Begin by urinating every 30 minutes, whether or not you feel the urge.
+Gradually extend the time between visits to 3–4 hours.
+This allows your bladder to hold more urine comfortably.
 You can start with 30-minute intervals, then increase to 45-minute intervals, then 1-hour intervals, and so on until a voiding interval of at least 3–4 h is achieved.

 Leafy greens such as spinach, mustard greens, and fenugreek leaves are high in vitamin C and magnesium, which can help support bladder health.